The Ancient Art of War: Reception

 warfare it "should allow you to recreate most engagements".
+In 1987 it stated that the game and its sequel "are excellent war games and provide many hours of high grade entertainment".
 In 1990 the magazine gave the game three out of five stars, and in 1993 two stars.
 Jerry Pournelle of BYTE named The Ancient Art of War his game of the month for February 1986, reporting that his sons "say (and I confirm from my own experience) is about the best strategic computer war game they've encountered ...
-Highly recommended."PC Magazine in 1988 called the game "educational and entertaining".
+Highly recommended".
+PC Magazine in 1988 called the game "educational and entertaining".

+Lisa Stevens reviewed the Macintosh version The Ancient Art of War in White Wolf #28 (Aug./Sept., 1991), rating it a 5 out of 5 and stated that "In summary, The Ancient Art of War is a wargame that even a nonwargamer can't help but like.
+It provides enough strategy to make it challenging, but enough great graphics to make it exciting.
+All in all, a great software package."

+Macworld inducted the Macintosh version of The Ancient Art of War into the 1986 Macworld Game Hall of Fame in the Best Strategy Game category, ahead of runner-up Balance of Power.
+Macworld praised the game's clear graphics that made complex movements comprehensible, the movie-style combat scenes, the quality packaging, and the editing tools.

 Legacy

 The Ancient Art of War is generally recognized as one of the first real-time strategy or real-time tactics games, a genre which became hugely popular a decade later with Dune II and Warcraft.
 Those later games added an element of economic management, with mining or gathering, as well as construction and base management, to the purely military.

 The Ancient Art of War is cited as a classic example of a video game that uses a rock-paper-scissors design with its three combat units, archer, knight, and barbarian, as a way to balance gameplay strategies.

 GameSpy ranked The Ancient Art of War No. 10 in its greatest PC games of the 1980s.

-It spawned two sequels, the naval-themed The Ancient Art of War at Sea (1987) and the World War I game The Ancient Art of War in the Skies (1993).
+It spawned two sequels, the naval-themed The Ancient Art of War at Sea (1987) and the World War I game The Ancient Art of War in the Skies (1992).
 A new version called The Ancient Art of War 2 is now available for PCs and mobile devices.